reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 <YouWillLearn>

-- What effects are
+- What Effects are
-- How effects are different from events
+- How Effects are different from events
-- How to declare an effect in your component
+- How to declare an Effect in your component
-- Why effects run twice in development mode
+- How to skip re-running an Effect unnecessarily
-- How to optimize effects with dependencies
+- Why Effects run twice in development and how to fix them

 </YouWillLearn>

-## What are effects and how are they different from events? {/*what-are-effects-and-how-are-they-different-from-events*/}
+## What are Effects and how are they different from events? {/*what-are-effects-and-how-are-they-different-from-events*/}

-Before getting to effects, you need to be familiar with two types of logic inside React components:
+Before getting to Effects, you need to be familiar with two types of logic inside React components:

 - **Rendering code** (introduced in [Describing the UI](/learn/describing-the-ui)) lives at the top level of your component.
 This is where you take the props and state, transform them, and return the JSX you want to see on the screen.
 [Rendering code must be pure.](/learn/keeping-components-pure) Like a math formula, it should only _calculate_ the result, but not do anything else.